abalkin/kcc/README.md

 By convention, k programmers tend to use capitals very sparingly, typically only when absolutely necessary.
 This applies both to code and comments.
-Identifiers in CamelCase are generally unwelcome, and c_style underscores, although permitted, are rarely a good idea since underscore is also an operator.
+Identifiers in CamelCase are generally unwelcome, and c_style is not permitted at all since underscore is an operator.
 Function and variable identifiers are often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that function/variable definitions are adequately annotated.
 Short identifiers might sound like a bad idea to an OOP programmer, but a well-structured and well-formatted k program typically fits on a single screen and requires little or no scrolling, and jumping between source files is much less frequent.
 This way, when the entire program fits into your visual buffer, "cryptic" identifiers are no longer a problem, because their annotated declarations are also right in front of you:

 ```
 kei:42 / kenneth eugene iverson
 ```

-As you have correctly guessed, the assignment operator in k is a colon.
+As you have correctly guessed, the *assignment* operator in k is a  *colon*.
 This fact has a lot to do with k heritage, which is easily elucidated by a simple, yet profound thought experiment.
 Consider the following line of code: